Cetis/hear/HEAR_1.1_Specification.md

 **furtherStudy:** Include the grades or standards normally necessary to allow progression within the EHEA.

-For example:
+### Example:

 *Access to postgraduate study: Bologna FQ-EHEA 3rd cycle PhD or MD.*

 *Access to postgraduate study: Bologna FQ-EHEA 2nd cycle degree or diploma.*